irislib/iris-docs/README.md

 Deployed on [docs.iris.to](https://docs.iris.to/)

-## Iridian
+## create-iris
-This project is also a template for Iridian: a tool for quickly getting started with IrisDB & Nostr web application development.
+This project is also a template for quickly getting started with [IrisDB](https://github.com/irislib/irisdb) & [Nostr](https://nostr.com) web application development.

+It has basic building blocks like app routing, navigation, authentication, network settings, social networking and IrisDB usage examples.

 ```
-npm create iridian@latest
+npm create iris@latest
 ```

 ## Stack